-Basically, you need a TEX processor.
-The recommended one is the distribution MiKTEX (easy to install, included in "LYX for MS-Windows", see below).
-Please, don't forget to install (copy) the files from llncs2e.zip in the local directory (usually, for example, "C:\Program Files\Miktex 2.5\tex\latex\llncs" and then refresh FNDB in the TEXMF database of MiKTEX options dialog).
+In all cases, be sure you have correctly installed a TEX processor.
+The recommended one is the distribution MiKTEX (easy to install, or already included in "LYX for MS-Windows", see above).
+Please, don't forget to install (copy) the files from LaTeX2e Proceedings Templates download (formerly llncs2e.zip) in the local directory (usually, for example, "C:\Program Files\Miktex 2.5\tex\latex\llncs" and then refresh FNDB in the TEXMF database of MiKTEX options dialog).

 Note: